python-lapidary/lapidary/docs/usage/operation.md

-Methods decorated with one of `@get`, `@post`, `@put`, etc. become operation methods, calling them will make a HTTP exchange.
-Lapidary supports the same HTTP methods as OpenAPI 3.x, i.e. methods listed in RFC 9110 except CONNECT.

-Other methods are ignored.
+Methods decorated with one of @get, @post, @put, etc. are transformed into operation methods.
+Invoking these methods initiates an HTTP request-response cycle.
+Lapidary is designed to be compatible with the HTTP methods defined in OpenAPI 3.x, which include all methods defined in RFC 9110, with the exception of CONNECT.
+Methods in your client that aren't decorated with these operation decorators are simply ignored.

 !!! note methods

-    Python methods and HTTP methods are completely different things.
+    Python methods and HTTP methods represent two distinct concepts.

-    In this documentation, a `method` (in programming context) always means a python method (`def`), while HTTP methods (GET, POST, ...) are always referred to as `HTTP methods`.
+    Throughout this documentation, the term `method` in a programming context always refers to a Python method (defined with `def`), whereas `HTTP methods` (GET, POST, etc.) are specified as such.

 ```python
 from lapidary.runtime import ClientBase, get